 6) Goal, mission, vision

-7) Testimonials and Reviews
+7) Testimonials and reviews

 Adding customer testimonials or product reviews helps to legitimize your business.
 It shows media professionals and target audiences that existing customers approve of the products/services provided.
-Media outlets will be very willing to write about a brand which is loved by many.
+Media outlets will be very willing to write about a brand that is loved by many.